GSA/digitalgov.gov/content/guides/mobile-principles/principles-viewport.md

 slug: viewport
 date: 2018-10-09 12:30:00 -0500
 title: 'The Viewport Is the Window to Your Site'
-summary: 'Week two of our series, Eight Principles of Mobile-Friendliness, covers the benefits of setting your viewport.'
+summary: 'Week two of our series covers the benefits of setting your viewport.'
 guide: mobile-principles

 aliases: